simonpratt/test-runner/README.md

 ## Usage

+Copy the `docker-compose.example.yml` file to `docker-compose.yml` and fill in the appropriate values.
+Then run `docker-compose up -d` to start the service.

+## Development

 This project is made up of three main components

 *test-runner-api* is the owner of the queue and interacts with both the orchestrator and the client